Back to Articles

 Alzheimer’s stages: How the disease progresses

-Alzheimer’s disease tends to develop slowly and gradually worsens over several years.
-Eventually, Alzheimer’s disease affects most areas of your brain.
-Memory, thinking, judgment, language, problem-solving, personality and movement can all be affected by the disease.
+Alzheimer’s disease tends to develop slowly and gradually worsen over several years.
+Eventually, Alzheimer’s disease affects most areas of the brain.
+Memory, thinking, judgment, language, problem-solving, personality and movement all can be affected by the disease.

-There are five stages associated with Alzheimer’s disease.
-They include:
+There are generally five stages associated with Alzheimer’s disease:

-Dementia is a term used to describe a group of symptoms that affect intellectual and social abilities enough to interfere with daily function.
+Dementia is a term used to describe a group of symptoms that affect intellectual and social abilities enough to interfere with daily activity.

-Alzheimer’s disease begins long before any symptoms become apparent.
+Alzheimer’s disease begins long before symptoms are noticed.
 This stage is called preclinical Alzheimer’s disease.
 It’s usually identified only in research settings.
 You and those around you won’t notice symptoms during this stage.

-This stage of Alzheimer’s can last for years, possibly even decades.
-Although you won’t notice any changes, new imaging technologies of the brain can identify amyloid plaques and neurofibrillary tangles.
-The tangles develop when tau proteins change shape and organize into structures.
-These are hallmarks of Alzheimer’s disease.
+This stage of Alzheimer’s can last for years, or even decades.
+Although you won’t notice any changes, new brain-imaging technologies can identify amyloid plaques and neurofibrillary tangles.
+Tangles develop when proteins called tau change shape and organize into structures.
+These are common signs of Alzheimer’s disease.
+These signs are called biomarkers.
+Biomarkers are substances or processes in the body that help your healthcare professional identify a health condition or what’s happening in your body.

 The ability to identify these early changes is especially important for clinical trials.
 Ongoing trials are looking at whether treating people with preclinical Alzheimer’s may delay or slow the onset of symptoms.
-The imaging technologies also are important as new treatments are developed for Alzheimer’s disease.
+Imaging technologies also are important as new treatments are developed for Alzheimer’s disease.

-Additional biomarkers have been identified for Alzheimer’s disease.
-These are found in blood samples and can indicate an increased risk of disease.
+Additional biomarkers have been found in blood samples and may indicate an increased risk of Alzheimer’s disease.
 These biomarkers can be used to support the diagnosis of Alzheimer’s disease, typically after symptoms appear.

 Genetic tests also can tell you if you have a higher risk of Alzheimer’s disease, particularly early-onset Alzheimer’s disease.
 These tests aren’t recommended for everyone.
-You and your health care provider can discuss whether genetic testing might be helpful for you.
+You and your healthcare professional can discuss whether genetic testing might be helpful for you.

 Newer imaging techniques, biomarkers and genetic tests will become more important as new treatments for Alzheimer’s disease are developed.

 People with mild cognitive impairment have mild changes in their memory and thinking ability.
-These changes aren’t significant enough to affect work or relationships.
+The short term for mild cognitive impairment is MCI.
+These mild changes aren’t enough to affect work or relationships.
 People with MCI may have memory lapses when it comes to information that is usually easily remembered.
 This may include conversations, recent events or appointments.

 People with MCI also may have trouble judging the amount of time needed for a task.
-They may have trouble judging the number or order of steps needed to complete a task.
-The ability to make sound decisions can become harder.
+They may have trouble figuring out the number or order of steps needed to complete a task.
+The ability to make good decisions also may become harder.

 Not everyone with mild cognitive impairment has Alzheimer’s disease.
-MCI is often diagnosed based on a health care provider’s review of symptoms and professional judgment.
-But if necessary, the same procedures used to identify preclinical Alzheimer’s disease can help determine whether MCI is due to Alzheimer’s disease or something else.
+MCI often is diagnosed based on a healthcare professional’s review of symptoms.
+The same biomarkers used to identify preclinical Alzheimer’s disease can help your healthcare professional determine whether MCI is due to Alzheimer’s disease or something else.

-Alzheimer’s disease is often diagnosed in the mild dementia stage.
-This is when it becomes clear to family and doctors that a person is having significant trouble with memory and thinking.
-The symptoms impact daily functioning.
+Alzheimer’s disease often is diagnosed in the mild dementia stage.
+This is when it becomes clear to family and doctors that a person has significant trouble with memory and thinking.
+The symptoms affect daily functioning.

 In the mild dementia stage, people may experience: